abhisheks6477/petitgpt/README.md

   --max-new-tokens 32
 ```

-This is an illustrative command, not a newly measured quality example.
+This is an illustrative command.
 Preserve the downloaded `src/` directory.
 The CLI returns the generated token IDs, raw text including a terminal EOS when present, and the stop reason.

 Greedy decoding and two numerical profiles are supported: `bf16_native` and `fp32_math`.
 They are not asserted to generate identical answers.
 Context overflow is rejected rather than silently truncated.
 For multi-turn messages and the Python API, see the [run guide](docs/petitgpt-v1/RUN_GUIDE.md).